Salesforce: Disability discrimination lawsuit in Japan

 The suit alleged that the anonymous woman, as an employee at Salesforce Japan from 2018 to 2020, faced hate speech, microaggressions and rejection of reasonable accommodation from the manager.
 She alleged that her attempts to resolve the problem were met with pressure from HR and job coach.
-The lawsuit started on September 15 in Tokyo district court.
-The 8th trial will open on November 14, 2022.
+The lawsuit is still continuing in Tokyo district court.

+In Japan, the legal disability quota for private companies is 2.3%.
+But Salesforce Japan has not met the quota and pay levy from 2009 to 2021, with the exception of 2017.
+In 2020, the firm did not report the number of disabled employees to Japanese labor official.
+Depending on the result of lawsuit, it is undeniable that the firm may face a risk of negative impact to disability hiring such as performance improvement plan on the disability employment act or disclosure as social punishment from the labor official.

-Employee layoffs/Matthew McConaughey’s salary
+Employee layoffs/Matthew McConaughey's salary

-In January 2023, Salesforce reported that 8,000 employees had been laid off as a result of over-hiring during the Covid lockdown and a global economic downturn.
-In March 2023, the Wall Street Journal reported that actor Matthew McConaughey was paid 10 million dollars yearly for his role as a “creative advisor and TV pitchman”.
-American musician will.i.am was also cited to be on the company’s payroll due to his “strong understanding of technology”.
+In January 2023, Salesforce reported that 8,000 employees had been laid off as a result of over-hiring during the COVID-19 lockdowns and a global economic downturn.
+In March 2023, the Wall Street Journal reported that actor Matthew McConaughey was paid 10 million dollars yearly for his role as a "creative advisor and TV pitchman".
+American musician will.i.am was also cited to be on the company's payroll due to his "strong understanding of technology".

+Wrongful termination lawsuit

+In September 2024, former Salesforce Senior Director Dina Zelikson filed a lawsuit against the company in San Francisco Superior Court, alleging wrongful termination, discrimination, and retaliation during a medical leave.

+2025 layoffs and CEO declarations

+In September 2025, Benioff drew criticism after announcing that Salesforce had eliminated approximately 4,000 customer service roles following the deployment of AI-powered support agents.
+Speaking on The Logan Bartlett Show podcast, he said the company reduced its support workforce from 9,000 to about 5,000 employees because he "need[ed] less heads."
+Salesforce stated that AI agents now handle half of all customer interactions and have reduced support costs by 17% since early 2025.
+The decision contrasted with Benioff's earlier remarks suggesting that artificial intelligence would augment, rather than replace, white-collar workers.
+Critics pointed to the layoffs as evidence of an industry-wide trend of replacing human jobs with automation, similar to workforce reductions at Microsoft and Klarna.